Healthy Homes Assessment Paremata

 Rental Property Home Assessments Paremata

-Property rental areas that are affected by the Healthy Homes Standards in Paremata include each:
+Areas of rental properties that are impacted through The Healthy Homes Standards in Paremata include each:

 • Living Rooms